top of page

 • How many sessions will I require?

-This is hard to answer, and something that is best discussed with me during the initial assessment as it will really depend on your specific needs.
-If you have a particular requirement, either financially or otherwise, please discuss this with me during the initial appointment.
-I will do my best to accommodate your needs, if clinically appropriate.
+The number of sessions required varies and is best discussed during the initial assessment, as it depends on your specific needs.
+If you have particular requirements, either financially or otherwise, please discuss them with me during the initial appointment.
+I will do my best to accommodate your needs if clinically appropriate.

 • Do you accept insurance?

-I currently accept WPA and Bupa Global Insurance.
+I currently accept WPA and Bupa Global Insurance as standard.
+If you are based in the Channel Islands, it is likely that you can get this reimbursed - get in touch to discuss more.
 Should you wish to pay with a different insurer, please get in touch via the contact form, or email me at admin@drpotterpsychology.co.uk, and I will see if I can help.

 • I can't afford sessions, what can I do?

-There are lots of lost-cost or free options available.
-It is worth speaking to your GP about NHS services available.
-These are often provided initially via online platforms, or something called IAPT (Improving Access to Psychological Therapies).
-There are also a number of charity organisations which can have lots of information.
-Check out Mind for more information: https://www.mind.org.uk/ These services also offer confidential support from trained volunteers.
-You can talk about anything that's troubling you, no matter how difficult: Call 116 123 to talk to Samaritans Text "SHOUT" to 85258 to contact the Shout Crisis Text Line If you're under 19, you can also call 0800 1111 to talk to Childline.
-Please note, these are not crisis services and we do not provide any crisis support.
-If you feel you are in crisis, please call 111 for advice, 999 if you are in immediate danger, or attend your local A&E department.
+If you can't afford sessions, there are many low-cost or free options available.
+Speak to your GP about NHS services, which are often provided initially via online platforms or through IAPT (Improving Access to Psychological Therapies).
+Charitable organizations like Mind also offer valuable information: https://www.mind.org.uk/.
+These services provide confidential support from trained volunteers.
+You can talk about anything troubling you, no matter how difficult: Call 116 123 to talk to Samaritans, text "SHOUT" to 85258 to contact the Shout Crisis Text Line, or if you're under 19, call 0800 1111 to talk to Childline.
+Please note, these are not crisis services, and we do not provide crisis support.
+If you are in crisis, call 111 for advice, 999 if you are in immediate danger, or go to your local A&E department.

 • What is a Clinical Psychologist?